deeredman1991/Twitch-Plays-Bot/README.md

  *      an external command ( that chat uses )
  *      an internal command ( that the bot sees )

- 3. Command definitions "link" the input of the external command to the input of the internal command useing "variables" and have the following syntax; "#(variable=default_value:max_value)" for external commands, located on the left of each command definition and "#(variable)" for internal commands, located on the right of each command definition.
+ 3. Command definitions "link" the input of the external command to the input of the internal command useing "variables" and have the following syntax; "#(variable=default_value[:min_value][:max_value])" ( examples: #(var=1:0:10) or #(var=1:10) ) for external commands, located on the left of each command definition if only two values are specified; the bot will assume the second value is "max_value" and "#(variable)" for internal commands, located on the right of each command definition.
 A variable inside an external command definition MUST include a default value.
 Instead of using a variable; you may also pass a value directly into the internal command side of the command definition to limit the functionality of that command.

  4. The internal commands are as follows;
  *      :mash buttonID times delay hold_for,